-Thus, in order to help out, the owners of the Tyrone Woods Manufactured Home Community donated $1,000 to Linden Community Schools and Change for Kids on Thursday, Oct.
-1.
+Thus, in order to help out, the owners of the Tyrone Woods Manufactured Home Community donated $1,000 to Linden Community Schools, 7205 Silver Lake Rd, Linden, MI 48451, and Change for Kids on Thursday, Oct.
+1, 2020.

-“Though it may not seem like much, we want our residents and the surrounding community to know that we see them.
+“Though it may not seem like much, we want our residents, the school district, and the surrounding community to know that we see them.
 People are doing everything they can to help one another during these difficult times, and we wanted to do more.
 Of course, we do help our residents in every way we can, whether it is through safe management sponsored events, food programs, or working with tenants that are experiencing economic hardship.
-But we wanted to shed some positive light during this uncertain time and what better way to do that than to help local schools and our community’s children,” Becker remarked.
+But we wanted to shed some positive light during this uncertain time, and what better way to do that than to help the local Linden Community Schools and our neighborhood’s children,” Becker remarked.

 Mobile and Manufactured Home Living

-Along with donating to Linden Community Schools and Change for Kids, Tyrone Woods Manufactured Home Community is committed to making a difference wherever they can — whether it is by brainstorming ideas and donating to charitable organizations or providing in house financing for their must-see manufactured residences and mobile homes.
+Along with donating to Linden Community Schools, 7205 Silver Lake Rd, Linden, MI 48451, Tyrone Woods Manufactured Home Community is committed to making a difference wherever they can — whether it is by brainstorming ideas and donating to charitable organizations or providing in house financing for their must-see manufactured residences and mobile homes.

 “The fact of the matter is people are not able to work as much as they would like or need to, and this weighs heavily on families trying to make ends meet.
 That is why we have made it a point to help our residents financially by offering some of the best mobile home lending around.
 Plus, we will gladly weigh the pros and cons with each and every prospective homebuyer when it comes to purchasing a home instead of leasing one,” Becker said.

 Inside this close-knit housing community, it is not difficult to see why so many people enjoy living here.